defiprime/defiprime1/collections/_posts/2021-12-29-kyberswap.md

 layout: [blog, blog-amp]
 title: "KyberSwap.com: Swap and Earn Tokens at the Best Rates"
 permalink: kyberswap
-h1title: "KyberSwap"
-pagetitle: "KyberSwap"
-metadescription: ""
+h1title: "KyberSwap: Swap and Earn Tokens at the Best Rates"
+pagetitle: "KyberSwap: Swap and Earn Tokens at the Best Rates"
+metadescription: "What is KyberSwap?
+Swap and Earn Tokens at the Best Rates"
 category: blog
-featured-image: /images/blog/
+featured-image: /images/blog/kyberswap-ogp.png
-intro: ""
+intro: "What is KyberSwap?"
 author: Defiprime
-tags: ["Interview"]
+tags:  ['DEXs', 'DeFi Guides']
 ---

+_Disclosure: This article was sponsored by KyberSwap_

 ### What is KyberSwap?